Alexuva/AudioVideoConverter/README.md

 # AudioVideoConverter
-Node module that uses Ffmpeg to extract audio and convert videos
+Node module that uses Ffmpeg to extract audio and converts videos